zachpmanson/notes/notes/Projects/Penultimate Guitar.md

 Features include:

-- importing Spotify playlists, will find chords for all songs in playlist
+- importing Spotify playlists, will find the highest rated chords for all songs in playlist
 - transposing
 - autoscrolling
 - saving tabs to home